is an Alternate History

 - Canada, Eh?: When the United Kingdom falls more and more under the sway of the Greater German Reich, David Goldfarb and his family emigrate to Canada where, they hope, the immediate presence of the United States will allow the country to resist Nazi influences better than Britain.

 - Chuck Cunningham Syndrome: Liu Han is a major point-of-view character in the Worldwar and Colonization series.
 In Homeward Bound, she gets one mention by Ttomalss remembering how Liu Han had him kidnapped back during the events of Worldwar.
-Neither Liu Han's nor her daughter Liu Mei's fate is known, and nobody appears to care.
-It can't even be considered to be of the Dropped a Bridge on Him variety, as they aren't stated to be dead (although, given that most of the novel takes place in the 21st century, Liu Han is likely dead).
+Neither Liu Han's nor her daughter Liu Mei's fate is known or remarked upon.

 - After the Commodore Perry arrives to Home, and the Race is confronted by Gunboat Diplomacy, they warn humans that, while the Race lacks FTL drives, their ships are able to go to a fairly high (50%) percentage of the speed of light.
 Should Home be threatened, the Race may send ships to slam into Earth at half the speed of light (or even more, given that they wouldn't be worrying about decelerating in time and can use all fuel for acceleration), likely starting a new Ice Age.
-Even with FTL, it would impossible to intercept all of them, given how big space is.
+Even with FTL, it would impossible to intercept all of them.

 - Conflict Ball: Not once do Major Samuel Yeager or Lieutenant Colonel Glen Johnson receive official cease-and-desist orders through the proper chain of command.
 Their superiors instead go straight to intimidation, high-rank blustering, and murder, whereas the characters themselves state that a simple explanation of "Sorry, that's classified" would have taken care of the whole thing.

-- Colonel Badass: Heinrich Jaeger.
+- Colonel Badass: Heinrich Jager.
 Skorzeny's SS rank was Obersturmbannfuhrer, which is the equivalent to Lieutenant Colonel.

 - Completely Different Title: The books were renamed for the Russian translation.